DVWA Reflected XSS Exploit

-We will begin from very basic level so set the security level to low and click submit.
+We will begin from very basic level so set the security level to

-Select Reflected XSS challenge on left button.
+Select Reflected XSS challenge on the left button.

 hackme [unique string ] in the input section and submit it as shown below.

-Now type the payload
+Now enter the payload

 <script> alert() </script

-> in the same field.
+> in the same field and submit the request.

 You can replace